HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>extensions</code></td>
       <td><span class="label label-warning">conditional</span></td>
       <td>
-        An array of JSON objects containing the HL7 B2B Authorization Extension Object defined below; required for B2B client apps using the <code>client_credentials</code> flow; omit for client apps using the <code>authorization_code</code> flow
+        A JSON object containing one or more extensions.
+The HL7 B2B Authorization Extension Object defined below is required for B2B client apps using the <code>client_credentials</code> flow; omit for client apps using the <code>authorization_code</code> flow
       </td>
     </tr>
   </tbody>